David Gardner can hardly speak on his own, but his artwork says plenty.

 Artists who don't have the physical capability to paint on their own use an approach called Artistic Realization Technologies, or A.R.T.
 A trained artist, or "tracker," does exactly as the disabled artist tells them -- they paint exactly what the artist wants, where they want it on the canvas, and in whatever color the artist wants.

-"The tracker acts as the artist's hands," Newman
+"The tracker acts as the artist's hands," Newman said.

 An entire wall of the gallery is comprised of paintings that utilized A.R.T.